VOLUNTEER SCREENING POLICY

 ii) Unsupervised access to another person and his/her property.

 b) Situations where the service's success depends on the development of a close, personal relationship between the individual as in mentoring or friendly visiting programs.

 Where volunteers are in a trust position, there is more opportunity for abuse and more expectation that the organization will do what it can to reduce the risk of this happening.

-Not all North West Little League participants will be required to undergo screening with a Police Information Check (PIC) and/or a volunteer application.
+Not all North West Little League participants will be required to undergo screening with a Police Information Check (PIC) with Vulnerable Sector Check (VSC) and/or a volunteer application.
 Not all positions pose a risk of harm to the North West Little League.
-This policy applies to all North West Little League elected Directors, Coaches, Managers, Coordinators and any other volunteer or employee of North West Little League whom at any time could be expected in the performance of their duties to:
+This policy applies to all North West Little League elected Directors, Coaches, Managers, and any other volunteer or employee of North West Little League whom at any time could be expected in the performance of their duties to:

 - Be entrusted with financial duties;